Gene Tunney: In popular culture

+In the 1928 silent comedy Feel My Pulse, Richard Arlen's character is asked about why a woman has just come onto an island.
+He responds (in intertitles), "She uses too big words for me!
+She talks like she was Gene Tunney's librarian."

 In the 1932 boxing film Winner Take All, James Cagney's character Jimmy Kane—a has-been former champion trying to get educated—laments that William Shakespeare was "the one who ruined Gene Tunney."

-The novelette "A KO for Christmas" by Shawn Pollock features a character, Stitch Stanford, who hopes to fight Gene Tunney for the heavyweight title.
+The novelette A KO for Christmas by Shawn Pollock features a character, Stitch Stanford, who hopes to fight Gene Tunney for the heavyweight title.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.

 Unofficial record

 Record with the inclusion of newspaper decisions in the win/loss/draw column.